 \section{Introduction}

-There has been recent interest in using retrieved neighbors within text generation systems~\citep[\textit{inter alia}]{song2016two,weston2018retrieve,guu2018generating,zhang2018guiding,peng2019text}.
-The use of neighbors --- retrieved examples of good text (perhaps paired with the source information on which they condition) --- is motivated by assuming that generation is easier in the presence of relevant neighbors, or that neighbors allow for more interpretable or controllable generation.
+There has been recent interest in text generation systems that make use of retrieved ``neighbors'' --- examples of good text retrieved from a database, perhaps paired with the source information on which these example texts condition --- on the hope that these neighbors might make a generation task easier, or the system more interpretable or controllable~\citep[\textit{inter alia}]{song2016two,weston2018retrieve,guu2018generating,zhang2018guiding,peng2019text}.

-Whereas most work along these lines has adopted a conventional encoder-decoder framework, conditioning on the retrieved neighbors and then autoregressively generating text token-by-token from left to right (see Section~\ref{sec:related} for related work), we instead propose to generate text by directly splicing together segments of text from retrieved neighbors.
-We believe this makes generation even more interpretable, and that it moreover aligns with the intuition that in settings where we must generate formulaic text, such as in table-to-text generation, it ought to be sufficient to retrieve a sentence similar to the one that must be generated, and then merely change some details, such as names or dates; see Figure~\ref{fig:example}.
+Whereas most work along these lines has adopted a conventional encoder-decoder approach, conditioning on the retrieved neighbors and then autoregressively generating text token-by-token from left to right, we instead propose to generate text by directly splicing together segments of text from retrieved neighbors.
+Generating in this way aligns with the intuition that in settings such as data-to-text generation it ought to be sufficient to retrieve sentences similar to the one that must be generated, and then merely change some details, such as names or dates.

-We further believe that generation techniques that make clear the provenance of each and every segment appearing in a generation (e.g., by tying each segment to a particular neighbor) will be valuable for preventing text generation systems from emitting harmful or biased text~\citep[\textit{inter alia}]{sheng2019woman,wallace2019universal,gehman2020realtoxicityprompts}; that is, we might imagine preventing generation systems from emitting harmful or biased text by only allowing them to piece together text from approved neighbor examples.
+There are notable advantages to a generation-by-splicing approach.
+First, generation becomes more interpretable: it is always clear from which neighbor a particular piece of generated text derives, and it is also clear how these pieces have come together to form the generated text.
+Generation-by-splicing may also increase our control over the generated text, and we suspect that approaches that make clear the provenance of each piece of generated text (as ours does) will be useful in preventing text generation systems from emitting harmful or biased text~\citep[\textit{inter alia}]{sheng2019woman,wallace2019universal,gehman2020realtoxicityprompts}.
+That is, we might imagine preventing systems from emitting harmful or biased text by only allowing generation from approved neighbor examples.